Corporate Governance Guidelines

-Chair any meeting of the Board at which the Chairman is not present, including executive sessions of non-management or independent directors;
+- chair any meeting of the Board at which the Chair is not present, including executive sessions of non-management or independent directors;

-Facilitate communications between other members of the Board and the Chairman of the Board and/or the Chief Executive Officer by serving as the principal liaison; however, each director is free to communicate directly with the Chairman of the Board and with the Chief Executive Officer;
+- facilitate communications between other members of the Board and the Chair of the Board and/or the CEO by serving as the principal liaison; however, each director is free to communicate directly with the Chair of the Board and with the CEO;

-Monitor, with the assistance of the Company’s Chief Executive Officer, Chief Financial Officer and Chief Legal Officer, communications from stockholders and other interested parties, report on such communications to the other directors as he or she considers appropriate, and be available, when appropriate, for consultation and direct communication with stockholders;
+- monitor, with the assistance of the Company’s CEO, Chief Financial Officer and Chief Legal Officer, communications from stockholders and other interested parties, report on such communications to the other directors as he or she considers appropriate, and be available, when appropriate, for consultation and direct communication with stockholders;

-Work with the Chairman of the Board and the CEO in the preparation of the agenda for each Board meeting and approve the agendas to be sent to the Board; and be available to review information to be sent to the Board when appropriate;
+- work with the Chair of the Board and the CEO in the preparation of the agenda for each Board meeting and approve the agendas to be sent to the Board; and be available to review information to be sent to the Board when appropriate;

-Work with the Chairman of the Board in determining the need for special meetings of the Board, and approve the number and frequency of Board meetings and meeting schedules, assuring there is sufficient time for discussion of all agenda items; and
+- work with the Chair of the Board in determining the need for special meetings of the Board, and approve the number and frequency of Board meetings and meeting schedules, assuring there is sufficient time for discussion of all agenda items; and

-Otherwise consult with the Chairman of the Board and/or the Chief Executive Officer on matters relating to corporate governance and Board performance.
+- otherwise consult with the Chair of the Board and/or the CEO on matters relating to corporate governance and Board performance.

 The Board shall have at all times an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee.
 Subject to any changes that the Board may make from time to time: